usdot-fhwa-OPS/V2X-Hub/configuration/README.md

 * **MYSQL_DATABASE** – Database Name
 * **MYSQL_USER** – Database username
 * **MYSQL_PASSWORD** – Managed via Docker secrets
+* **V2XHUB_VOLUME_PATH** – Path to which local volume or shared memory between the container and host machine will be setup.
+See the docker-compose.yml for more information on the specific volumes V2X Hub deployets.

 ### Access V2X-Hub
 To access V2X-Hub UI, either chromium or google-chrome browser can be used by running the following commands: